 Intel says customers stockpiling chips on US-China tension, raises forecast

-REUTERS: Intel Corp forecast current-quarter profit and revenue above estimates and raised its full-year revenue forecast on Thursday, allaying concerns about a global semiconductor sales slowdown and curbs on U.S. sales to Huawei Technologies Co Ltd.
+REUTERS: Intel Corp forecast current-quarter profit and revenue above estimates and raised its full-year revenue forecast on Thursday (Jul 25), allaying concerns about a global semiconductor sales slowdown and curbs on US sales to Huawei Technologies Co Ltd.

 Intel's Chief Financial Officer George Davis told Reuters it had resumed some product sales to Huawei that comply with U.S. regulations, and that tariff threats between the United States and China actually helped second-quarter sales.